 A student who applies to, is officially accepted to the College in a program, and has been confirmed by returning a deposit to the College is said to be matriculated.
-The status remains until the student officially withdraws from the program or college, is dismissed for academic or disciplinary reasons, or upon graduation.
+The status remains until the student officially withdraws from the program or college, is put on inactive status due to non-enrollment for 3 semesters, is dismissed for academic or disciplinary reasons, or upon graduation.